 “But you do,” he went on, not waiting for contradiction.
 “You love the boy body and soul, plainly, directly, as he loves you, and no other word expresses it …” A Room With a View.

-Under The Tuscan Sun is about Frances Mayes when she moves to Tuscany to restore an old villa and gets involved in Tuscany life, including all the Italian food treats that naturally, life in Italy has.
+Under The Tuscan Sun is about Frances Mayes when she moves to Tuscany to restore an old villa and gets involved in Tuscan life, including all the Italian food treats that naturally, life in Italy has.
 This is the most fun book I have read about moving to and living in Italy.

-The Tuscan Secret is about a woman whose mother passes away and she inherits an old box of papers about her mothers past in Italy before, and during, WWII.
+The Tuscan Secret is about a woman whose mother passes away, and she inherits an old box of papers about her mother’s past in Italy before and during WWII.
 She heads to Tuscany to uncover the past.

-The Agony and the Ecstasy: A Biographical Novel of Michelangelo is just that, a biographical novel about Michelangelo 500 years after his death.
+The Agony and the Ecstasy: A Biographical Novel of Michelangelo is just that, a biographical novel about Michelangelo, 500 years after his death.
 The life of the man who created some of the most historic art in the history of the world.

 Save it for later: